wigy/chronicles_of_grunt/README.md

 * Do not include libraries to the compressed distribution version.
 * Remove uncompressed Javascript-file from the dist-folder after compiling.
+* Task `auto` to use grunt-watch to build docs or running tests or syntax checking.

 ### Not Yet Done

-* Task `auto` to use grunt-watch to build docs for example (argument could specify).
 * Support for doc-file like README.md and include them for TODO-checking.
 * Support for angular-jsdoc.